-For example, a tray of brightly colored paints with different sizes of brushes and rollers provides plenty of opportunities for the children to paint in any way they want.
+For example, a tray of brightly colored paints with different sizes of brushes and rollers provides plenty of opportunities for the children to paint in any way they choose.
 They can mix colors, splatter the paint, swipe long lines, roll different textures or even finger paint.

-Along with paints, you’ll find that plenty of other materials (including ones that you may have at home) can have open-ended uses.
+Along with paints, you’ll find that plenty of other art materials (including ones that you may have at home) have open-ended uses.
 Your child can draw with a set of crayons, make abstract lines, unwrap them and roll them over the paper or dot them onto delicate pieces of tissue paper.

 Modeling clay is another material that is easy for children to experiment with.
 They can sculpt with it, spread it out finger paint style, press other items into it or get creative and make patterned textures with craft sticks.